-To be successful in any business, it is important to have a plan for the long-term.
-You should pay yourself an hourly wage and calculate estimated taxes so you can prepare your budget accordingly for growth including tools like maid service software.
+To be successful in any business, it is important to have a business plan for the long-term.
+Consider paying yourself an hourly wage and calculate estimated taxes so you can prepare your budget accordingly for growth including tools like maid service software.
 Neglecting this could lead towards rapid end to your business!

 3. Choose a brand name for your cleaning company

-4. Setup registration, licensing and insurance for your business
+4. Setup insurance, licensing and registration for your business

 You'll need to decide on the structure of your business.
 The two most common options for business structure are sole proprietor or partnerships.

 5. Price your cleaning services